Gilmour Park project, Coburg

 Gilmour Park upgrade celebration

-Please join us to celebrate the upgrade of a much loved park, where the local community come to relax and play was held on 7 March 2017.
+A celebration of the upgrade of a much loved park, where the local community come to relax and play was held on 7 March 2017.

-The upgrade includes refurbishment of the existing play equipment, many new play elements, a nature play trail, new drink fountain, picnic furniture, fencing, native plantings and deciduous shade trees.
+The upgrade included refurbishment of the existing play equipment, many new play elements, a nature play trail, new drink fountain, picnic furniture, fencing, native plantings and deciduous shade trees.

 In August 2016, a Gilmour Park Upgrade concept plan (PDF 2Mb) was developed and sent to residents within 400m of the park.